trustedanalytics/atk/doc/source/ds_graph.rst

 Graphs
 ======

-Graphs are composed of 2 sets, one of vertices, and one of edges that connect exactly two (possibly not distinct) vertices.
-The degree of a vertex is the number of edges attached to it
+Graphs are composed of two sets, one of vertices, and one of edges that connect exactly two (possibly not distinct) vertices.
+The degree of a vertex is the number of edges attached to it.

 Setup
 -----